jeshi96/arb-nucleus-decomp/README.md

 -------
 The applications take the input graph as input, as well as flags to specify the parameters of the (r, s) nucleus decomposition algorithm and desired optimizations.
-Note that the "-s" flag must be set to indicate a symmetric (undirected) graph, and the "-rounds 1" argument must be passed in.
+Note that the `-s` flag must be set to indicate a symmetric (undirected) graph, and the `-rounds 1` argument must be passed in.

 The options for arguments are:
 * `--r_clique` followed by an integer specifying r